 Strategic-level vs. operational-level analytics

 BI tools are typically leveraged by analysts for high level discussions which involve strategic decisions.
-A BI tool accesses all of the data in your data warehouse, both strategic (revenue, profit and growth), and operational (daily sales performance).
+A BI tool accesses all of the data in your data warehouse, both strategic and (financial; revenue, profit and growth), and operational (daily sales performance).
 BI tools enable you to conduct in-depth analyses to generate comprehensive information that can deliver high-level insights.
-Essentially, BI is a step towards the Holy Grail of information.
+Essentially, BI is a step towards a companywide view of information.

 ERP, on the other hand, is an operational system chock full of operational and transactional data.
 It will give you an exact view of your business from an operational perspective, but it is not built to perform trend analyses or give you high-level overviews.
 It is a tool centred around delivering operational insights.